-With the proposed acquisition of the Elan Project, Atrum aims to secure a premium metallurgical coal project in Canada that is close to infrastructure and surrounded by other coal mines in development and operation.
+With the acquisition of the Elan Project completed, Atrum aims to explore a premium metallurgical coal project in Canada that is close to infrastructure and surrounded by other coal mines in development and operation.

 Atrum has specifically targeted Canada as its initial project focus due to its relative:

 By targeting high value anthracite and other metallurgical coals in pro-mining geographies, Atrum seeks to minimize strategic risks associated with development of coal projects.
 It also seeks to maximize the opportunities for strategic partnerships in development.